Royce White: Views

-The New York Post referred to White as "a far-right populist," who has "embraced conspiracy theories ranging from the origins of the coronavirus to the integrity of the 2020 presidential election and satanic influences in the federal government."
+The New York Post referred to White as "a far-right populist", who has "embraced conspiracy theories ranging from the origins of the coronavirus to the integrity of the 2020 presidential election and satanic influences in the federal government."
 White has referred to the Federal Reserve as a "corporate merged power – of globalist power, of financial tyranny" and has criticized the "pervasive effect" of the LGBTQ community on society.
 The Minnesota Reformer has referred to White as a "far-right conspiracy theorist" running an "anti-establishment campaign", part of a group of "burn-it-all-down activists" in the Minnesota Republican Party.

 White previously described himself on his Twitter profile as "Antisemitic, Blackface, Extremist, Cis-Male, Sexist, Misogynist, Homophobic, Transphobic."
 When asked about this description by a critic, White said: "I was listing all the things I've been called by people like you."

 According to an opinion editorial in The New York Times, in 2023, White appeared on Steve Bannon's podcast and said: "Look, let's just be frank.
 Women have become too mouthy."
 This comment was later circulated by the Kamala Harris presidential campaign.

+In August 2026, White claimed he is identifying as a transgender woman while declaring for the Women's National Basketball Association (WNBA) draft as a challenge to the WNBA's ambiguous policy on transgender athletes, following a similar announcement by Enes Kanter Freedom.